UKHomeOffice/callisto-timecard-restapi/README.md

 #### Flow

 First, Docker Compose will run the container containing Liquibase, which will perform any necessary DB migrations.
-This container will be killed automatically.
+This container will be terminated with zero exit code automatically.
 The container logs contain a message about the success/failure of the migration execution.

 Then the timecard-restapi application in the form of a container will be launched, but it will be possible to edit the application code.
 Changes will be visible almost automatically thanks to hot-reload.